JuCo100/GroupMeLikeLeaderboard/README.md

 # GroupMeLikeLeaderboard
-Takes a group thread in GroupMe and uses API calls to create a list of the most liked messages
+Takes a thread in GroupMe and uses API calls to create a list of the most liked messages

 User enters their API (X-Access) Token, their group ID, and the minimum number of likes required to be displayed on leaderboard into the GUI